 If you’re considering going down this route, make sure you’ve considered all the potential downsides, which could include:

-The informal nature of loans between family members means they don’t involve the reams of paperwork usually associated with loans from banks and other institutions.
+The informal nature of family loans means they don’t involve the reams of paperwork usually associated with loans from banks and other institutions.
 This can cause a lack of clarity about the terms and result in misaligned expectations between the two parties.

-Someone who has lent a family member money doesn’t want to remind the borrower about the debt and ask when they can expect to receive the next repayment.
+Someone lending money to a family member money doesn’t want to remind the borrower about the debt and ask when they can expect to receive the next repayment.
 If you’ve borrowed money from a member of your family, go out of your way to keep the channels of communication open with this individual.

 It’s not fair to make them feel awkward about breaching the subject with you.
 If you shut them out or change the subject, it could lead to feelings of anger and resentment on their part.